The Ultimate FAQs for 4K TV and Ultra HD TV

 What does this mean for picture quality?

 Put simply the higher the resolution, the better the picture on the screen will be.
 Let’s go back to basics.
 The image on an HD Ready TV is made up of just 720 rows of pixels.
-Go up the resolutions to Full HD 1080p and you’ll get 1080 pixels.
+Go up in resolution to Full HD 1080p and you’ll get 1080 pixels.
 Then up again to 4K UHD and you’re looking at a massive 2160.

 Shouldn’t I wait for 8K TVs?